MattpGarcia13/Showcase/README.md

 ## About The "Showcase" Project
 This Project was intended to show off what I learned about Reactjs (as well as async js, router and cypress) over the course of 5 weeks.
 I chose to go with a unique theme I thought would stand out, which is hunting dinosaurs.
 I also had to create my own API for this project, a link to that can be found below.

+[Here](https://showcase-dino-d99a131ccd1e.herokuapp.com/) is a link to the deployed project.
+Be aware the backend takes time to boot up if it has not been used recently, after the initial wait any other users will have the API data load instantly.

 ### Wins: